 PCGS Has Voice Mail (866) 894-2076

 Don Cortez of Three Ring Service have graciously donated a voicemail phone number for Placer County Genealogical Society.
 We will be listing this number in our publicity notices in the newspapers and other publications.
 The society will then have a permanent number regardless of the annual change of board members.
 The answering message will announce basic information and the upcoming PCGS meetings.
 Callers can leave messages for the board members, chair persons and the research committee.
 Thank You, Don Cortez

-Annual dues are $10.00 electronic rate and $15.00 mail rate.
-Your 2013 membership is due on January 1 and must be received by April 1 to avoid being dropped from our membership list.
+Your 2017 membership payment is due on January 1 and must be received by April 1 to avoid being dropped from our membership list.
 If you are uncertain if you have paid or not, check with our Registrar.

-Note: At this time a family membership.
+You are encouraged to register as a family membership.
 The cost is the same; $20.00 per year.
 A family membership is defined as two or more persons residing at a single mailing address.
 Family memberships are entitled to one vote per family member in attendance at meetings, not to exceed two votes per family.